bradleyreaney/accessibility-eval-crew-two/docs/README.md

 *Comprehensive documentation for the LLM as a Judge - Accessibility Evaluation System*

+> **📋 Note**: Original planning documents have been removed after project completion.
+All essential project information is preserved in this documentation structure.

 Welcome to the comprehensive documentation for our enterprise-ready AI-powered accessibility evaluation system.
 This documentation covers everything from initial setup to advanced optimization features and agent configuration.

+**🎉 Project Status**: ✅ **COMPLETE** - All 5 phases implemented with 96.56% test coverage (359 tests)

 ## 🎯 Quick Navigation